njahn82/ropenaire/README.md

 ## About

-`ropenaire` gives access to the [OpenAIRE RESTful API](http://api.openaire.eu/) with R. [OpenAIRE](https://www.openaire.eu/) is an open science initiative, which supports the Open Access policy of the European Commission.
-OpenAIRE aggregates from over 630 datasources over 12 mio pubs and datasets published in 5,800 OA repositories and journals.
+**ropenaire** gives access to the [OpenAIRE RESTful API](http://api.openaire.eu/) with R. [OpenAIRE](https://www.openaire.eu/) is an open science initiative, which supports the Open Access policy of the European Commission.
+OpenAIRE aggregates over 12 mio publication and datasets from over 5,800 OA repositories and journals.

 The API is intended for metadata discovery and exploration only.
-The number of total return results returned by one query is limited to 10,000.
+Note that the number of results returned by one query is limited to 10,000.

 For bulk access, please use the [OpenAIRE OAI-PMH endpoint](http://api.openaire.eu/#cha_oai_pmh), which can be queried by [Scott's OAI-PMH client](https://github.com/sckott/oai) or [OAIHarvester](https://cran.r-project.org/web/packages/OAIHarvester/index.html).